ARS-SWRC/GDB-to-Pars-CLIGEN/README.md

 Creates CLIGEN par files from ESRI geodatabases containing parameter maps.

 ## Description
 This Python-based package queries ESRI formatted geodatabases (GDBs) that contain CLIGEN parameter map sets representing climate change.
-The GDBs are supplied as part of the SWPar4.5 dataset with coverage of the southwestern U.S. states of Nevada, Utah, Arizona and New Mexico at ~800m resolution.
+The GDBs are supplied as part of the SWPar4.5 dataset with coverage of Nevada, Utah, Arizona and New Mexico in the southwestern U.S. at ~800m resolution.

 ## Requirements
 - Python 3.9 minimum